sasha42/Flask-Redis-Quickstart/README.md

 # Flask Redis Quickstart
-## Templates to do background magic ✨
+## Templates to do build background magic ✨
-Example code that runs in the background asyncronously.
-Build things such as:

 🌧 **Weather app** that pulls weather data in the background

 ✅ **Visualization platform** which runs large queries in background

 🕹 **Programming tool** that programs Arduino's from a background process

----

 Have you ever wanted to process an uploaded file asynronously?
 Or maybe you want to have a background process that updates data?
 Or maybe you just you want to have some variables that are shared between several python modules - this is the quickstart template for you!